USS Theodore Roosevelt Damage Control Drill

 |0

-This work, USS Theodore Roosevelt Damage Control Drill [Image 17 of 17], by SA Maddix Almeyda, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Theodore Roosevelt Damage Control Drill [Image 17 of 17], by PO3 Adam Barnett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.